 Vulliamy, London.
 No. 220

-Rare and important late 18th century mahogany longcase regulator of one month duration with gridiron pendulum by Benjamin Vulliamy in a remarkable state of preservation.
+Rare and important mahogany longcase regulator in a remarkable state of preservation.
+Circa 1790

-The twelve inch square silvered dial with outer minute ring enclosing the subsidiary seconds dial with 5 second Observatory marks and subsidiary hour dial.
+12 inch square one piece silvered dial with regulator layout.
+The outer minute ring enclosing the subsidiary seconds dial with 5 second Observatory marks and subsidiary hour dial.
 Signed Vulliamy London No 220.
-Blued steel hands.
+Winding aperture through the hour hand.
+Fine blued steel hands.

 This rare and important clock was made about ten years earlier than the month going regulator numbered 330 which was ordered by the Prince of Wales in 1800 for Carlton House at a cost of 70 guineas (£73 - 10s), a standard Vulliamy longcase clock cost 15 guineas.